The making of cloth and stitched buttons, the most famous of which is the Dorset button.

 The Dorset industry is traditionally believed to have been started by Abraham Case in the seventeenth century.
 The first buttons produced in this area were high tops and knobs, with discs of sheep’s horn and linen moulded shapes, which were covered with needlework in fine linen threads.
 By the early eighteenth century, flat buttons began to be worked over fine wire rings, worked with threads only.
 There are many different designs for these ring buttons, with names such as Crosswheel, cartwheel, yarrel, basketweave, birdseye, mite, and singleton (this latter still retaining a fabric ground).

-By the early eighteenth century the industry employed thousands of worker, who were primarily paid in goods as opposed to money until about 1800.
+By the early eighteenth century the industry employed thousands of workers.
 The trade was known as buttony.
 As these buttons could withstand the washing process better than others, they were most often used on shirts, undergarments and other forms of linen garment.
 However, the cloth button making machine was invented in 1825, and so began the gradual decline.

 Lady Lees of Lychett Minster attempted to revive the craft in 1904, having purchased the old stock, and learning from older makers who knew the designs.
 Sadly, the onset of the first world war ensured the enterprise did not survive.